jnyvasilyev/reddit_project/README.md

 # Networks and Dynamics of Reddit Political Discussion

-This repo is for archival purposes.
+This repo is for archival purposes and contains the code submitted for our project.
 Thank you to Melissa Yang (melissayang@utexas.edu) for working with me on this project.

+**Notebooks are not well commented due to nature of project instructions.
+Read the final report linked at the bottom to understand the code.**

 `data` folder contains scripts and files necessary to generate final semi-bipartite graph